 There are many plays in Poker, with which opponents can be unsettled in order to force mistakes which can be exploited.
-At this point I would like to present the most important move for live and online Poker.
+At this point we would like to present the most important moves for live and online Poker.

 The so-called Check-Raise is relatively well-known.
 Here a player will initially check, so will not place a bet.
 But should another player place a bet, the first player will raise his bet.
 Such a play gives the impression of a strong hand and is therefore used very well for bluffs.
 But this strategy can also be practical with strong hands, because if you win, the awaiting pot will be significantly higher.

 If a player has already raised before the Flop, this already signals a certain strength.
 It is therefore often advisable to bet again directly on the Flop.
 The other players feel under pressure and will therefore often fold.
 The pot can therefore be won directly on the Flop without any showdown.